Edmond Beall: Family

 Beall married Mary Harris on September 10, 1868 in Alton.
-A believer in large American families, thecouple had eight children.
+A believer in large American families, the couple had eight children.
 Their names were Edmond, Charles, Frank, Hattie May, Abbie Lou, Edward Wesley, Edmund Harris and Charles Roy.
 Two of his sons, Edmond and Charles, died in infancy.
 Influenced by his strong belief in family, Beall attracted nationwide attention by building one of the first housing units to encourage couples with multiple children to move in.
 The apartments became thereafter known as the 'Stork Nest' flats in Alton.

 In 1909, Beall purchased a home for his family on "Millionaire's Row".
 A street where mansions were built in the 1870s to early 1900s.
 He lived there with his wife until his death.
 Today, his home is known as the Beall Mansion.
 In 1911, Beall toured Europe and brought back many influences from abroad.
 "Ever being a lover of art and flowers, Mr. Beall brought back many handsome trophies which now adorn his beautiful home on Twelfth Street" While in Europe, Beall visited Queen Wilhelmina of the Netherlands.
 She presented the 'Stork Mayor" of Alton a beautiful diamond.
 In 1918, Mr. and Mrs. Beall celebrated their fiftieth wedding anniversary in their home.
 According to the local paper, "Mr. Beall presented his wife with fifty white roses, bearing the card "Still My Bride."
 He also gave her fifty dollars in gold in honor of the golden event."